example-org-guilherme/assessment/README.md

 - **Dockerfile** used to package everything in an easy-to-use container that terraforms the repositories

+## Demo

+This is a demonstration of it working end to end: https://youtu.be/YLyOy1eCN6g

 ## Requirements

 - Requires a test Github organization